prashantthumar75/prashantthumar75/README.md

 ### Hi there 👋

-I'm Prashant Thummar, a passionate backend engineer specializing in Django development.
+I'm Prashant Patel, a passionate backend engineer specializing in Django development.

 I’m currently working on building scalable web applications and refining my skills in Django and Python.